HGmin1159/HGmin1159.github.io/_posts/2021-04-07-linearmixedmodel.md

-## 2. Methodology to construct model
+## 2. Structure of Linear Mixed Model
 **Assumptions of Linear Model**

  The linear model is most famous statistical model and father of many statistical methods.
 However, to apply linear model to problem, we have to check the assumptions not broken.
 Below is said to be standard assumption of linear regression model.